francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

 Let's connect the todo app to MySQL.

-1. We'll specify each of the environment variables above, as well as connect the container to our app network.
+1. You'll specify each of the environment variables above, as well as connect the container to our app network.

     ```sh
     docker run -d -p 8080:3000 \